mendhak/eleventy-satisfactory/README.md

 - Should the gallery behave the same for gallery + markdown and gallery + shortcode?
 - In galleries should caption be below the images or only appear in the lightbox?
 - There isn't an easy way to give users the ability to [toggle light and dark mode](https://github.com/mendhak/eleventy-mendhak-blog-theme/issues/2)
+- I need some buttons, should I just use the button HTML

 **References**